platformsh/platformsh-docs/docs/src/administration/users.md

 ## User access and integrations

 If you have setup an [external integration](/integrations/source/_index.md) to GitHub, GitLab, or Bitbucket, this adds an additional layer of access control to the project that you will need to be aware of.

-It is, for example, possible that a user that has been given admininstrator privileges to a project on Platform.sh is [unable to clone the project](/administration/web/_index.md#git) locally if they have not also been given access to the repository on GitHub.
+For example, if you invite a user with **Project Admin** role to a project on Platform.sh, but you haven't invited them to the remote repository on GitHub / GitLab, they might be [unable to clone the project](/administration/web/_index.md#git) locally.

-They could use the CLI
+In this example, using either `platform get` with the CLI:

 ```bash
 $ platform get <projectID>

 ```

-or the command visible from the "Git" dropdown in the management console
+or the `git clone` command visible from the "Git" dropdown in the management console

 ```bash
 $ git clone git@github.com:user/github-repo.git Project Name
 ```

-and both would give
+both would error with

 ```bash
 Failed to connect to the Git repository: git@github.com:user/github-repo.git